Table of Contents

 When naming please observe the following rules for names and slugs:

-- Numbers or versions must not be present. e.g “small” is acceptable whereas “small_v2” is not
+- Versions must not be present. e.g “small” is acceptable whereas “small_v2” is not

 - No inclusion of Heroku is necessary as it’s implied in the use of the platform. e.g “small_Heroku” is not acceptable

 - Where possible please avoid underscores and hyphens in the name unless absolutely necessary

 - Don’t make the plan name unnecessarily long if it can be avoided, remember that users will have to type this name in when using the CLI. e.g “super-dedicated-plan-t1-exclusive” is not a good slug.

 - Plan names should match slugs identically if possible.

 - Do not name your entry level plan “free” if you have one.
 Keep the naming focused on the value provided.
 The real purpose of your free plan is to allow users to get started without having to make a purchasing decision right away, and to support even the most basic, personal development environment.
 Names like “starter”, “developer” communicate these intentions much more accurately than “free”.

 Once your plan has been created it will be in Alpha state, you can then submit it for approval so that your GA users can use it.

 This article covers add-on states in more detail.

 Choosing pricing can be hard and it’s going to vary depending on the service you provide.
 You may already be running a successful business before creating an add-on so your pricing might follow what you currently offer.
 If you are unsure of pricing consider the following guidelines: